 2. Boost productivity

 Most importantly, a complete video CX platform offers extra technological options.
-A completely customisable booking form allows customers to schedule a meeting or start an instant video call on your website.
+A completely customisable booking form allows customers to schedule a meeting online themselves, or start an instant video call on your website.
 Thanks to screen sharing and application sharing, agents and advisors have the means to explain the topics they’re discussing more clearly.
 Software like 24sessions uses webRTC technology and handles enterprise-grade standards for safe and secure customer communication.

 Moreover, when customers have more complex queries, it’s easier to connect them with a subject matter expert from a central office or a different department.